pefcos/test-review/devlog.md

 Okay, I think this might be the most difficult part of the project to get right, there are a lot of moving parts and messing up any of them could lead to massive slow-downs and/or data inconsistencies.

+The scraping job was scheduled in sidekiq to run at 1:00 AM every day, so that it updates review data and gathers new data points.

 ### Technologies

 To handle the scraping, I've used Selenium along with the Firefox Browser and geckodriver to connect to Airbnb.
 These were chosen because they were the easiest to set up.